dato-jr/dato-jr/README.md

 ### Hi there 👋
 - Stalling on my repository fire-oracle, but it is an exciting project I look forward to continuing.
 - Currently working on my personal learning growth in the year of 2024 and will be recommencing my projects soon, maybe.
-- I am have been having some fun playing around with the neovim setup on the bright side.
+- I have been having some fun playing around with the neovim setup on the bright side but I am taking a break from that as well.

 <!--
 **dato-jr/dato-jr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.